patx/micropie/README.md

 ## **Introduction**

 **MicroPie** is a lightweight Python web framework that makes building web applications simple and efficient.
-It includes features such as routing, session management, WSGI support, and Jinja2 template rendering.
+It includes features such as routing, session management, WSGI support, and *optional* Jinja2 template rendering.

 ### **Key Features**
 *"Fast, efficient, and deliciously simple."*